Countdown begins for NASA's Artemis 1 moon mission and maiden flight of SLS megarocket

 If the flight goes well, NASA will press ahead with plans to launch four real astronauts on a looping free-return trajectory around the moon in late 2024, followed by a mission to land two astronauts near the moon's south pole as early as 2025.

-That flight will depend in large part on SpaceX's development of a lander based on the design of its futuristic Starship rocket, but few details on the company's progress or NASA plans have been released.
+That flight will depend in large part on continued funding from Congress, development of new spacesuits for the moonwalkers and SpaceX's progress developing a moon lander based on the design of its futuristic Starship rocket, which has not yet flown to space.

+NASA managers say they're optimistic, but it's not yet known how realistic the 2025 landing target might prove to be.

+"We're working as if it is.
+We have to, otherwise it ends up being an open-ended question that we never reach," said astronaut Randy Bresnik, who added that SpaceX is "working towards that pace as well."

 for more features.